american-factory-os/glowplug/README.md

 # Glowplug
 **Glowplug** makes it easier to work with Sparkplug B data over MQTT for Industrial IoT (IIoT) applications.

+This project was created as part of a learning journey into industrial IIoT.

 ## Why Glowplug?
 If you're new to IIoT or industrial automation, Sparkplug data can be difficult to work with, and it's binary encoding is not human readable.
 Glowplug is designed to demystify Sparkplug data, by making every metric value more accessible and human readable.